 The daikon radish is really special.
 It aids in the digestion and metabolism of fats.
 That’s why in Asian cuisine, you’re always served a bit of daikon radish.
 With its crisp texture and somewhat pungent taste, it acts as a diuretic and decongestant.

 Eggs are rich in the beautifying sulfur-bearing amino acids.
 Your liver needs these aminos (also found in whey) to successfully complete phase two of its detox process.
 And eggs offer the lecithin your liver needs to thin out bile and keep cholesterol in balance.
-Eat about two egg yolks a day (no jokes, just the yolks) because the yolks are so high in lutein and zeaxanthin, the two key carotenoids found in the eye to keep them clear and bright.
-They’re terrific for preventing cataracts and Alzheimer’s (I think that there is such an increase in Alzheimer’s because egg consumption over the past two decades has plummeted so drastically).
+Eat about two egg yolks a day (no jokes, just the yolks) because the yolks are so high in lutein and zeaxanthin — two key carotenoids found in the eye to keep them clear and bright.
+They’re terrific for preventing cataracts and Alzheimer’s.

-Artichoke (one small artichoke or four cooked artichoke hearts), asparagus (half cup cooked), beets (half cup cooked or one cup raw), celery (two medium stalks), dandelion root tea (one to two cups), whey (one to two scoops)
+The liver is a multi-purpose regulator.
+It stores vitamins for later use, manufactures cholesterol, produces bile to break food down, and helps remove toxins.
+Daily serving of the following help promote healthy liver function: artichoke (one small artichoke or four cooked artichoke hearts), asparagus (half cup cooked), beets (half cup cooked or one cup raw), celery (two medium stalks), and dandelion root tea (one to two cups).

 Artichokes, especially the hearts, contain powerful antioxidants known as flavonoids that protect the liver’s cells and tissues.
 They’re essential in fortifying cell membranes to renew and regenerate the integrity of your skin.
 Artichokes are also good for the secretion of bile, which helps the body better digest and assimilate fats.
 The artichoke is a close relative of milk thistle — queen of the liver protectors — which offers major defense against free radicals and is especially good for people with compromised immunity or alcohol-related liver problems.

-Chia seeds (one to two tablespoons), milled or ground flaxseeds (two to three tablespoons), carrot (one small raw), apple (one small raw with skin), pear (one small raw with skin), berries (one cup)
+Buildup in your intestines can wreak havoc on your entire body as toxins slowly begin to be absorbed.
+Daily servings of the following can inhibit this: chia seeds (one to two tablespoons), milled or ground flaxseeds (two to three tablespoons), carrot (one small raw), apple (one small raw with skin), pear (one small raw with skin), and berries (one cup).

 Flaxseeds are a two-for-one fiber source because they contain both soluble and insoluble fiber as well as lignans, estrogen-modulating substances that have antiviral, antibacterial, and antifungal properties.
-Because of their effect on estrogen, flaxseeds are especially helpful for women suffering from PMS, perimenopause, and menopausal challenges, helping to fortify the skin’s integrity and strengthen bones.
+Because of their effect on estrogen, flaxseeds are especially helpful for women suffering from PMS, perimenopause, and menopausal challenges.s This help fortify the skin’s integrity and strengthen bones.

 Fiber-high berries (especially blueberries) have another perk: They’re the premier memory food because they help the neurons in your brain communicate with each other more effectively.
 So, bring on the blues for a beautiful memory.